Sunday, April 7, 2024

 Nor are faith or love, as relationships, in any way either more or less existent than evil; certainly the so-called holy scriptures say nothing of the kind, so what is your authority for such claims?

-Furthermore, in spite of your assurance, the Word of God does not say that evil is the absence of God; in fact the bible does explicitly affirm that God is omnipresent, even if you take the wings of the morning; remember?
+Bear in mind that, in spite of your assurance, the Word of God does not say that evil is the absence of God; in fact the bible does explicitly affirm that God is omnipresent, even if you take the wings of the morning; remember?
 So, how is God to be excluded from the evil or its source?
-And who are you to assert that it does not exist when god is absent, if he ever could be?
+And who are you to assert that evil does not exist except where god is absent, if he ever could be?
 There are plenty of biblical texts that speak of evil as something existing in itself; consider the like of: 'I cannot escape to the mountain, lest some evil take me', or 'Wherefore have ye rewarded evil for good?', or 'Thou shalt not follow a multitude to do evil'.

+Nor has suffering ceased in our day.
 As Stephen Fry said: ‘You can't just say there is a god because the world is beautiful.
-You have to account for bone cancer in children’; whose exclusion of God from whose heart causes that cancer, or other evils, would you say?
+You have to account for bone cancer in children’.
+Whose exclusion of God from whose heart causes such cancer, or other evils and suffering, would you say?

 "Furthermore, suppose an earthquake or volcano or tsunami or avalanche were to wipe out a community: by what right do you assume that every victim in every such disaster man, woman, child, fetus, and domestic pet was so evil as to deserve death?
 Or that in such a disaster only the wicked died, so that all the living were the virtuous ones?
 Or that at every such event, omniscient, omnipotent God was absent, his (or Her) absence being what permitted or caused the slaughter?
 Is evil only that which some human intended in the absence of God?